A necessary prepping mindset begins with each of us as individuals.

 Keep Your Head on a Swivel

 The point is, keep your head on a swivel.
 Don’t lose yourself in your smartphone.
 Keep an eye on what is happening around you.
 That includes your immediate area of operations (A.O.), regionally, nationally and internationally.
-After all, if you don’t identify an event that may impact you locally or globally ahead of time; you will be playing catchup should it happen.
+After all, if you don’t identify an event ahead of time; you will be playing catchup, should the event happen.

 Evaluate Possible Impactful Scenarios

-Focusing on and developing a basic prepping mindset improves your ability to evaluate potentially life-altering situations as they develop.
+Focusing on and developing a primary prepping mindset improves your ability to evaluate potentially life-altering situations as they occur.

 Improves Your Everyday Life